 - MACRS Depr. – Multiple Assets tab.
 This tab provides more functionality in the event you are making investments across multiple years and will have these assets go into service at different points.
 If you know the planned sequence of when these assets will close to plant and become eligible for MACRS and book depreciation, you can input those values into the Annual Capital Additions cells at the top of the page (highlighted in yellow).
 From there, you will need to select the desired MACRS and book depreciable lives from the drop down lists in the box to the left.
 The depreciation spreadsheet will handle the rest, even showing the temporary timing difference at the bottom of the page.

-To download this spreadsheet, click the download button below.
+To download this spreadsheet, click the GREEN download button below.